Skills, Agents, and Private Marketplaces: Scaling Team Capabilities

 }

-The flip side: Marketplaces do not have to be on GitHub, and can be private as long as git clone works with your existing credentials.
-But they must be private or internal repos—public marketplaces aren't allowed for organization use.
+Marketplaces don't have to be on GitHub, and can be private as long as git clone works with your existing credentials — but for org use they must be private or internal repos, never public.
+For real governance, lock it down with managed settings:

 {